Related Posts

 – Gene editing technologies: Advancements in gene editing technologies like CRISPR-Cas9 offer potential avenues for correcting genetic mutations underlying muscular dystrophy.
 Combining these technologies with peptide-based agents may lead to more precise and effective treatments.

-These future perspectives highlight the ongoing efforts to advance peptide-based anti-muscular dystrophy agents towards clinical translation.
+These future perspectives highlight the ongoing efforts to advance peptide-based anti-muscular dystrophy agents toward clinical translation.
 Continued research and collaborations will be instrumental in realizing their full potential as effective treatments for muscular dystrophy.

 Patient Perspectives: Real-Life Experiences with Peptide-Based Anti-Muscular Dystrophy Agents